nottolivc/portfolio/README.md

 # Portfolio
-A basic modern portfolio page with project links
+A basic modern portfolio page with project links.